Quicr/quicr-protocol-spec/moq-proto.md

 different sourceID for each quality representation.
 This is a variable length encoded 14 bit integer.

+CJ - do we need to talk about resoltuions

+CJ - we can probably get rid of bit lengths stuff

 * MediaTime: Identifies an immutable chunk of media in a stream.
 The TAI (International Atomic Time) time in milliseconds after the unix epoch when the last sample of the chunk of media was